 I love fresh cherries, but don’t often bake with them as I’m the only one in our house who really enjoys them.
 At least, I was until now.
-Even my husband, who really does not like cherries one bit, loves this Cherry Almond Loaf.
+Even my husband, who really does not like cherries one bit, loves this Cherry Almond Loaf Cake.

-I have a little gizmo by Oxo to help me pit cherries which I absolutely love using.
-This isn’t a sponsored link, I just want to share what works for me.
+I have a little gizmo to help me pit cherries which I absolutely love using.
 There’s something very satisfying about popping all the little pits out of the cherries.
 The splatter shield on this design protects the work surface quite well, although it still gives my hands a case of the Lady MacBeths, especially if the cherries are very juicy!

-The cake keeps very well covered at room temperature for a couple of days, although if you think it might be around for longer I suggest storing it in the fridge.
+The cake keeps very well covered at room temperature for a couple of days, although if the weather is very hot I suggest storing it in the fridge.
 And however tempted you may be to sneak a taste of this delicious cake warm, be sure to let it cool completely before slicing.
+It’s delicious served on its own but it’s even better with a big scoop of ice cream.

 - 1 generous cup of cherries